evgenynacu/leveraged-defi-strategy-contracts/docs/requirements/technical-requirements.md

 ### TR-004.3: Invariants
 After executing any command sequence:
-- All borrowed flash loan funds must be repaid
 - All intermediate tokens must be converted to strategy assets
 - No tokens should be sent to external addresses
 - Vault's position must be internally consistent (collateral/debt ratios valid)